18 Sep Fasted Training, or ‘Training Low’

 However, we need to marry this with the benefits that can be achieved through fat adaptation training, where the diet is very low in carbohydrate, but where optimal carbohydrate fueling is conducted every session to ensure best performance.
 There is a catch though – fueling optimally with carbohydrate starts to reduce the body’s ability to utilize fat as effectively.
 Naturally, the body will use carbohydrate in preference to fat, when carbohydrate is readily available.

 So, you may be wondering which approach is best for training?
 Well, as with many things in sports science and life in general, it’s not black and white and the answer lies somewhere within the middle ground.
 A combination of training with both high and low carbohydrate availability can help us to develop a body that can use both carbohydrate and fat effectively (often referred to as metabolic flexibility) which ultimately will be the best way to enhance our performance and improve as endurance athletes.

 For the next part of this article we are going to take a detailed look at exactly what ‘Fasted Training’ or ‘Training Low’ as it’s commonly called, actually is, what the advantages and disadvantages might be, and how you might fit this nutritional strategy into your own training program.
-It’s highly likely that you may already train in this way to some degree, perhaps by chance rather than design, but a better understanding of it will help you to maximize the benefits and help manage some of the downsides.
-‘Training Low’ (TL) by the way, must not be confused with training at low altitudes – it’s about training with low carbohydrate availability.

 What is Training Low/Periodized Carbohydrate Intake?